torik42/YaLafi/README.md

 ## Filter actions

 Here is a list of the most important filter operations.
+When the filter encounters a LaTeX problem like a missing end of equation, a message is printed to stderr.
+Additionally, the message is included into the filter output together with the mark from 'Paramaters.mark\_latex\_error' in yalafi/parameters.py.
+This mark should raise a spelling error from the proofreader at the place where the problem was detected.

 - macro definitions with \\(re)newcommand in input text are processed, further flexible treatment of own macros with arbitrary arguments;